 This includes questions like ‘Are you SAP Certified?’.
 It’s the age-old debate of theory versus practice.
 Have you got certification which proves you have a certain level of understanding?
-This in turn leads to the debate of ‘understanding versus experience’.
+This, in turn, leads to the debate of ‘understanding versus experience’.
 Which has more value?
 This will vary across the different industries and employers as it really does depend upon what is more important to them.

-At the end of the day I believe it comes down to the achieving of the results.
-So, yes, it is great that you’ve got certification.
+At the end of the day, I believe it comes down to the achieving of the results.
+So, yes, it is great that you’ve got the certification.
 It is a way of highlighting that you have achieved a certain level.
 It communicates quickly and easily to other people a rough ballpark of how much knowledge you are supposed to have in a particular area.